Butterfly (Mariah Carey album): Background and release

-Carey began working on Butterfly in January 1997.
+Carey began working on Butterfly in November 1996.
 During the album's development in mid-1997 Carey separated from her husband, music executive Tommy Mottola, who had guided her career since 1990.
 Carey's increasing control over her own career had led to speculation in the press over the future of the couple, and they later divorced.
 Throughout the development of the album, in a departure from her previous style, Carey worked with various rappers and hip hop producers, including Sean "Puffy" Combs, Q-Tip, Missy Elliott and Jean Claude Oliver and Samuel Barnes from Trackmasters.
 Critics saw Carey's new production team as a form of revenge on Mottola and Sony Music.
 Carey denied taking a radically new direction, and insisted that the musical style of her new album was of her own choosing.
 Nevertheless, Carey resented the control that Sony, whose president was Mottola, exercised over her music, preventing her from making music about which she was passionate.
 In contrast, Sony was concerned Carey, their best-selling act, could jeopardize her future success through her actions.

 The pressure of the separation and constant press attention began to take its toll on Carey.
 Growing creative differences with producer Walter Afanasieff ended their working relationship, after collaborating on most of Carey's previous output.
 The breaking point came after a heated argument during a long recording session, over the album's musical direction.
 Carey also faced media criticism over her choice of producers and several newspapers linked Carey romantically to several rappers, suggesting these relationships influenced her decisions.
 However, Carey denied the allegations, stating she had only slept with her husband.

-Butterfly was first released on September 10, 1997, in Japan and Taiwan.
-It was unconventionally released on Thursday, September 11, in the United Kingdom, and September 12 in the rest of Europe.
-Columbia released it on September 16 in the United States.
+Butterfly was first issued on September 10, 1997, in Taiwan, Germany, France, and Japan.
+Releases followed on September 11 in the United Kingdom; September 12 in Australia, New Zealand, and the rest of Asia and Europe; and September 16 in the Americas.
 It was issued as an LP, cassette, compact disc, and/or MiniDisc depending on the country.
 In the United States, Columbia also issued a cassette/CD package set, the first such configuration by a record label.